tfkachmad/8-Week-SQL-Challenge/Case-Study-1-Dannys-Diner/Case-Study-1-Dannys-Diner-Solution.md

 <br>

-1. Which item was purchased just before the customer became a member?
+7. Which item was purchased just before the customer became a member?

-    -
+    - Find each customer order from `#sales_menu_table` that occured before they become member from `member` table
+    - `RANK()` the order date by each member to find their latest order before became a member
+    - Find the rank result that equal to 1 for each member and display their id and the product they order

     <br>

     ```sql
     WITH before_member_purchase
-    AS (SELECT RANK() OVER (PARTITION BY sales.customer_id ORDER BY sales.order_date) AS rank_member,
+    AS (SELECT RANK() OVER (PARTITION BY sales.customer_id ORDER BY sales.order_date DESC) AS rank_member,
             sales.customer_id,
             sales.product_name
         FROM #sales_menu_table AS sales